victoriacheng15/victoriacheng15.vercel.app/src/content/post/obstacle-is-the-way-transforming-challenges-into-success.md

 ---
-title: "Obstacle Is the Way: Transforming Challenges into Success"
+title: "Obstacle Is the Way - Transforming Challenges into Success"
 description: "The Obstacle Is the Way by Ryan Holiday: Embrace obstacles, take action, and cultivate an unyielding will to thrive amidst challenges. 📚💪🚀"
 publishDate: "2023-08-12"
 tags: [book]